 - Swimming Pool Plan Requirements (PDF)

 - All contractor registrations for University Park will expire on the same annual date as the state license.
-A registration form and a clean copy of the state license may be submitted in person or via email to Community Development.
+A registration form and a clean copy of the state license may be submitted in person or on the contractor portal.

 - No contractor signs are permitted in residential districts.